-Some of the assessments that DCYF "counted" as valid during the first Reporting Period, however, did not evaluate the needs of the child.
+As referenced in the Monitoring Team's Report for Reporting Period 1, DCYF continued in Reporting Period 2 to "count" some assessments as valid that did not evaluate the needs of the child.
 The Monitoring Team recommends that DCYF re-examine the structure of the assessments currently being conducted of children entering care or changing placements to ensure that, at a minimum, the needs of the child are assessed across several different functional areas.